nfcpy/nfcpy/docs/topics/get-started.rst

    *nfcpy* supports tag emulation only for NFC Forum Type 3 Tag and requires a Sony RC-S380 contactless frontend.
 The only alternative to an RC-S380 is to use the UDP driver that simulates NFC communication over UDP/IP.
-The use the UDP driver initialize ContactlessFrontend with the string ``udp`` and use ``'examples/tagtool.py --device udp'`` as card reader.
+To use the UDP driver initialize ContactlessFrontend with the string ``udp`` and use ``examples/tagtool.py --device udp`` as card reader.

 You can read the tag we've created for example with the excellent `NXP Tag Info`_ app available for free in the Android app store.
 It will